What loans are available for assisted living and seniors housing facility purchases, refinances, construction, or bridge in 2021?

 USDA B&I for Seniors Housing and Assisted Living Facility Financing

-The USDA Business and Industry (or B & I) program offered by the Department of Agriculture is also a good option for financing Assisted Living and Senior Care facilities in rural and semi-rural areas.
+The USDA Business and Industry (or B & I) program offered by the Department of Agriculture is also a good option for financing and constructing Assisted Living and Senior Care facilities in rural and semi-rural areas.
 The primary qualification for these loans is the location.
 The facility must be located within the USDA’s rural jurisdiction.

 - Positive Trend.
 Nothing scares lenders more than negative sales and earnings trends in a business or its industry.
 Conversely, a pronounced positive trend is a thing of beauty to a lender.
 They may look back several years to see how the business performed through past economic cycles.